RajaeeKh/LearnedGreedyMethod-LGM/README.md

-# Learned Greedy Method (LGM):A Novel Neural Architecture for Sparse Coding and Beyond
+# Learned Greedy Method (LGM): A Novel Neural Architecture for Sparse Coding and Beyond
 Code of the paper by Rajaei Khatib, Dror Simon and Michael Elad

 ## Abstract